JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 **In summary:**

-Web programming is a complex field that requires a wide range of skills.
+Web programming is a complex field that requires a wide range of skills!

 {{< callout type="info" >}}
 Python, with its frameworks, simplifies the process of building web applications, making it a popular choice for web developers.